 Offset Division (Pups) (Easy) - Separating the basal offsets into their own pot will not only expand your plant collection, but it'll also slow the process of becoming pot bound.
 The best time to divide is during the spring or summer, with the pup's height surpassing 10cm.
 Gently brush away some of the soil to gain better access to the pup's base, where its roots will be housed.
 While using a clean pair of secateurs or scissors, cut the cord with at least two root strands attached to its base.
 Set the pup in an appropriate-sized pot with adequate drainage and a houseplant-labelled compost.
 The ideal location would provide bright, indirect light and temperatures above 15℃ (59℉).
 Maintain evenly moist soil, allowing the top third to dry out in between hydrations.
 After a month or two, you'll be able to treat it like a matured specimen by using the care tips above.

-Despite their readiness to flower in the wild, it'll take up to two years for Heliconia to produce spring flowers indoors.
+Despite their readiness to flower in the wild, it may take up to two years for Heliconia to reproduce flowers indoors after the first year that you purchase them.
 Its flowers largely resemble the Bird of Paradise Plant (Strelitzia) with a beak-like spathe at the base and a cluster of small flowers emerging from the centre.
 Most species within this genus will sport either red, orange, yellow or pink flowers and will zig-zag along the top of the flower shaft, lasting up to two months.

-All species of Heliconia will develop large rhizomatous root systems that'll invade the pot within a year.
-With this in mind, transplant annually using a 'Houseplant' labelled compost and the next sized pot; this is an excellent time to check the roots' condition, as well as dividing basal offsets.
-Deformed plastic pots caused by the underground growths are standard and may not necessarily require a bigger pot.
+All species of Heliconia will develop large rhizomatous root systems that'll invade the pot within two year.
+With this in mind, transplant every two years using a 'Houseplant' labelled compost and the next sized pot; this is an excellent time to check the roots' condition, as well as dividing basal offsets.
+Deformed plastic pots caused by the underground growths are totally normal and may not always require a bigger pot.
 Click here for a detailed step-by-step guide on transplantation, or via the following link to learn about repotting with root rot!

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!